UnknownPug/matrix-algorithms/README.md

 ### Task <a name="task"></a>

-The program represents a calculator for matrix multiplication.
+The program represents a calculator for matrix multiplication with used 2 algorithms: Strassen's Algorithm and Coppersmith Winograd Algorithm.
 -- --

 ### Description <a name="description"></a>